SumoLogic/sumologic-kubernetes-collection/README.md

 # Installation

-Detailed instructions are available in our Installation Guides below.
+Detailed instructions are available in our Installation Guides in documentation below.

+## Documentation

 Sumo Logic Helm Chart Version
 | version | status |